hashlab/use-hash/readme.md

 The `createCompany` used is this file: [mock-data/create-company.json](./mock-data/create-company.json)

-The `parentCompanyApiKey` used is this file: [mock-data/create-company.json](./mock-data/create-company.json)
+The `parentCompanyApiKey` used is your API key

 ```js
 const childCompany = await post('https://api.hash.com.br/children/companies', createCompany, parentCompanyApiKey)